NewLouwa/ComfyUI-Model_preset_Pilot/README.md

 2. Set "load_image" to True
 3. Run the node to save the image as the model's preview

+#### File Browser Upload
+To upload an image directly from your computer:
+1. Connect a model or specify a checkpoint name
+2. Click the "Browse for preview image..." button that appears in the node
+3. Select an image file from your computer
+4. The image will be automatically uploaded and set as the model's preview

-The manually loaded image will be:
+The preview images (whether loaded manually or uploaded via file browser) will be:
 - Copied to the model's preview directory
 - Displayed whenever the model is loaded
-- Backed up if it already exists (as .png.bak)
+- Backed up if they already exist (as .png.bak)

 ### File Storage